leggetter/realtime-dotnet/slides.md

 class: h1-big, trans-h, bg-contain
 background-image: url(./img/windows-apple-android.jpg)

-# 4. Mobile Friendly?
+# 4. Client Device Support?

 ---

 class: top fixed-width-list

-## Mobile Friendly
+## Client Device Support

-* Only some have mobile libraries
+* Only some have a selection of client libraries
+--

+* Supported connection transports
 --

 * How much data are you sending?